pythonanywhere/help_pages/articles/FlaskSocketIO.md

 Then save the file.

 Next, you should create a virtual environment with `flask-socketio`, `gunicorn` and `eventlet` installed.
-Got back to your Bash console, and run this:
+Go back to your Bash console, and run this:

 ```bash
 mkvirtualenv my_venv --python=python3.10